wareya/BBAE/design.md

 Special functions:

 The special function `_global_init`, if defined, must have zero arguments and no return type.
-A given file may only have a single `_global_init` function.
+A given file may only have exactly zero or one `_global_init` functions.
 Linkers must append it to any other static initialization functions during linking, rather than generating a redefinition error or picking one over the other.
 It should be run during program startup, at the same time as a C program would run global initializers.
 This is analogous to LLVM's `@llvm.global_ctors`.